Why Do We Celebrate Black History Month In October?

 His death sparked widespread and prolonged protests in the UK, headed by the Black Lives Matter movement and 'laid bare the the scale and impact of institutionalised racism in the UK.'

 So, this year's BHM is an important and better chance than ever to celebrate all aspects of Black British culture and unify behind the cause for a society without racism, in every aspect.

-As Catherine Ross, the guest editor of Black History Month 2020 so perfectly summed up: "2020 has held a mirror up to the world and forced many to see the reality of racism in all its guises."
+As Catherine Ross, the guest editor of Black History Month 2020 so perfectly summed up last year: "2020 has held a mirror up to the world and forced many to see the reality of racism in all its guises."